 - Sour cream: a little bit of sour cream is added to replace the moisture lost from browning the butter.

-- Chocolate: semi-sweet and dark chocolate is my favorite to use in these cookies.
+- Chocolate: any combination of milk, semi-sweet, and dark chocolate work in these cookies!
 Chopped chocolate bars are preferred over chocolate chips.

 - Add the wet ingredients.
 Add the brown sugar, white sugar, and vanilla extract and whisk to combine.
-Add the egg and whisk to combine, then add the sour cream and whisk to combine.
+Add the egg and sour cream and whisk to combine.

 - Mix in the dry ingredients.
 Add the baking soda, baking powder, cornstarch, and salt and whisk to combine.
 Add the flour and fold until almost fully incorporated.